dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 *   **Object**:

     1. Resolve the object name to a type `X`.
 It is a compile-time error if the name does not refer to a type.
-Apply downwards inference from `M` to infer type arguments for `X` if needed.
+Apply downwards inference with context type `M` to infer type arguments for `X`, if needed.

     2. For each field subpattern of `p`, with name `n` and subpattern `f`: